authup/authup/packages/backend/api-core/README.md

             enabled: true,
             secret: false
         }
-    }
+    },
+    tokenMaxAge: {
+        accessToken: 3600, // 1 hour
+        refreshToken: 36000 // 10 hours
+    },
 })
 ```

 ### HTTP

 The controllers & middlewares, which are part of the http-module,
-can be configured as described in the following:
+can be registered as described in the following:

 #### Middlewares